 Dr. Rick Light: ED of Presbyterian Evangelistic Fellowship and Pastor of Eastern Heights Presbyterian Church, Bristol, TN: ‘How to preach evangelistically from the Scriptures’.
 The topics covered will be the Bible, the Messenger, the Message, and the Audience.

-Cost: For individuals: $325 per person before May 1 or $375 afterwards.
+Cost: For individuals: $375 per person.
 This includes four nights, and eleven meals on the campus of TWU.
 You can see the room layout at the Tennessee Wesleyan dorm here: TWU Rooms.

 For men bringing their families: $550.
 This includes accommodations for the family at a local hotel and eleven meals on campus for the man.
 Each room has two beds, includes breakfast and a pool.
 This does not include meals on campus for the family.
 Families can eat meals on campus at the cost of $9 per person per meal.